 Neil S. Abbott

-Neil specializes in Portfolio Overview and Regulatory Compliance (PORC) to provide advice to clients engaged in selling or purchasing or financing a portfolio of loans.
+Neil advises clients on all aspects of consumer finance law.
+His expertise includes regulatory compliance, drafting and analyzing cost of credit disclosures, consumer protection, privacy, and credit reporting terms and conditions, primarily in the form of conditional sales contracts, leases, loan agreements, and guarantees.
+Neil counsels clients on provincial and national regulations regarding consumer protection, consumer reporting, vehicle and equipment finance, personal property security and fintech.
+Neil also specializes in Portfolio Overview and Regulatory Compliance (PORC) to provide advice to clients engaged in selling, purchasing or financing a portfolio of loans.
 Highlights of his PORC practice include meeting with key personnel and onsite vetting of loans for regulatory compliance, reviewing collection procedures, practices and litigation mandates, and preparing reports of findings to be used in any bid tender or financing of a portfolio.

-Neil offers his services as an arbitrator, mediator, adjudicator or in a combination of dispute resolution roles - locally, nationally and internationally.
-He has served as counsel in over 250 formally resolved cases across Canada and abroad, teaches negotiation at law schools, advises on the presentation of expert evidence and is a member of the ADR Institute of Canada (Ontario).
+Neil offers his services as an arbitrator, mediator, adjudicator or in a combination of dispute resolution roles – locally, nationally and internationally.
+He has served as counsel in over 300 formally resolved cases across Canada and abroad, teaches negotiation at law schools, advises on the presentation of expert evidence, and is a member of the ADR Institute of Canada (Ontario).

 Cases for dispute resolution include, but are not limited to:

 - Liens, delay claims, extras, materials sold and installed, deficiency claims, contractual disputes, real property valuations for expropriation and professional negligence, bond claims

 - Neil is a trained adjudicator with the Ontario Dispute Adjudication for Construction Contracts (ODACC)